 Review Phase II

-Beginning March 2019, the review team will begin working on draft amendments for the next set of standards based on community feedback.
+Beginning March 2019, the review team began working on draft amendments for the next set of standards based on community feedback.
 These will continue to be published in a series of iterations for comment by the campus community.
 We always invite feedback relating to the Information Security Standards.CLICK HERE TO PROVIDE FEEDBACK

 Alternatively, you can email your feedback directly to firstname.lastname@example.org.